bauerca/webpages/README.md

   - required: yes

 Register page logic with a route.
-You need to register by way of a module path so that Pages can bundle your javascript.
+You need to register by way of a module path so that webpages can bundle your javascript.

 #### pages.fn(name, fn)